cryptagon/robotjs/README.md

 > Node.js Desktop Automation.
 Control the mouse, keyboard, and read the screen.

+How to prebuild:

+Run a command like this:

+`npm run prebuild --openssl_fips='' -t 21.4.4 -r electron`

+Then upload the result to the release in github.

+---

 RobotJS supports Mac, [Windows](https://github.com/octalmage/robotjs/issues/2), and [Linux](https://github.com/octalmage/robotjs/issues/17).

 This is a work in progress so the exported functions could change at any time before the first stable release (1.0.0).
 [Ideas?](https://github.com/octalmage/robotjs/issues/4)